College of Engineering Advisory Board Members

-Patrick M. Coullahan, P.E., PMP, CFM, has been Chief of Construction/Operations Division for the U.S. Army Corps of Engineers, Alaska District since June 2008--the senior leader responsible for the Alaska District's Civil Works, Military, and Interagency and International Support construction programs and operations throughout the state.
+Patrick M. Coullahan, P.E., PMP, CFM, has been Chief of Construction/Operations Division for the U.S. Army Corps of Engineers, Alaska District from June 2008 to September 2015--the senior leader responsible for the Alaska District's Civil Works, Military, and Interagency and International Support construction programs and operations throughout the state.
 He was in the private sector where he was Vice President and Manager of URS Corporation's Alaska Operations from 2004-08, directing a professional full service engineering & environmental team; and from 2001-04 he was as senior engineer and principal investigator for Earth Tech supporting Missile Defense Agency Ground-based Midcourse Defense in Alaska—successfully providing senior level engineering, construction, real estate and environmental oversight for Alaska Test Bed and Initial Missile Defense Capabilities.
 He has an extensive background in the Department of Defense and is a retired United States Air Force Colonel, where he served as a career civil engineer officer from 1972 to 2001, including assignments as the Base Civil Engineer at Elmendorf AFB and at Galena Airport, as well as other postings around the globe.
 He holds a BS in Industrial Engineering from the New Jersey Institute of Technology and MS in Systems Management from the University of Southern California, and studied Engineering Management at UAA.
 He is a Professional Engineer (IE-TX), a Project Management Professional, and a Certified Facility Manager.
 His wife Theresa is a UAA graduate, and their son Matthew is a Civil Engineer graduate from UAA.

 Vice President, Davison & Davison, Inc